2014 Badwater 135 Race Rules

 - Support vehicles may not be wider than 78" in width, not counting mirrors, fenders, or bumper which extend beyond the widest part of the actual vehicle body.
 Small Cars, Minivans, and SUVs are recommended.
 Oversize SUVs, vans, and trucks, or other types of oversize vehicles are strongly discouraged.
 Motorhomes, RVs, "SportsMobiles," Sprinter Vans, and all types of Hummers are specifically not allowed.

-- All race vehicles must have highly visible signage on the back of the vehicle stating "CAUTION RUNNERS ON ROAD," as provided by the race organizers at Runner Check-In.
+- All race vehicles must have highly visible signage on the back of the vehicle stating "CAUTION RUNNERS ON ROAD."
+Magnetic reusable signs may be ordered from our sign vendor, or one-time use signs will be provided by the race organizers at Runner Check-In.

 - All support vehicles must have their racer's name and race number easily and clearly visible on all four sides.
 The race number must be at least 11" (28cm) tall and the racer's name must be at least 6" (15cm) tall.
 Our suggestion is to order standardized, professionally made signs for this purpose from a specific Los Angeles-based sign shop.
 It is each race entrant's responsibility to create or pay for their vehicle identification signs.
 For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Lone Pine, and deliver them at Racer Check-In.
 Order form here.
 Preview of the design here.